Cerinthus

 - What exactly did Cerinthus teach?

 - Cerinthus taught that Jesus was a mere human upon whom the divine Christ descended at his baptism.
 He believed that the Christ departed from Jesus before the crucifixion, meaning that the divine did not suffer or die.
-Additionally, Cerinthus claimed that the material world was created by lesser divine beings, not the supreme God.
+Additionally, Cerinthus claimed that the material world was created by lesser angels, not the supreme God.

 - Why did Cerinthianism spread so widely?